 We are a rapidly growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the overall quality of patient care.
 We have developed a proprietary technology platform that integrates sophisticated data comparison and suppression algorithms, adaptive learning software, advanced genetic diagnostics tools and integrated laboratory processes.
 This platform allows us to offer a broad and flexible test menu while maintaining accessible pricing, high accuracy and competitive turnaround times.
-Combining next generation sequencing with our technology platform, we can perform full-gene sequencing with deletion/duplication analysis in single-gene tests, pre-established, multi-gene, disease-specific panels and customized panels that can be tailored to meet specific customer needs.
-We believe our current test menu offers more genes for testing than our competitors in today's market, which enables us to provide expansive options for test customization and clinically actionable results.
-After launching our first commercial genetic tests focused on rare pediatric diseases in 2013, our tests covered more than 1,000 genes in 100 panels by the first quarter of 2014 and more than 10,000 genes in over 170 panels by the end of 2015.
-Today, we have further expanded our test menu to offer more than 18,000 single-gene tests and more than 200 panels that collectively test for more than 7,500 genetic conditions, including various cancers, cardiovascular diseases and neurological disorders.
+Combining next generation sequencing with our technology platform, we can perform full-gene sequencing with deletion/duplication analysis in single-gene tests, pre-established multi-gene panels and customized panels that can be tailored to meet specific customer needs.
+We believe our current test menu offers more genes for testing than our competitors in today's market, which enables expansive options for test customization and production of clinically actionable results.
+We launched our first commercial genetic tests in 2013 and by the first quarter of 2014, our tests covered more than 1,000 genes in 100 pre-established disease-specific panels.
+Since then we have expanded our test menu to offer more than 18,000 single-gene tests and more than 180 panels that collectively test for more than 7,500 genetic conditions, including various cancers, cardiovascular diseases and neurological disorders.

 Genetic testing has experienced significant growth in recent years.
 As this trend continues, we believe genetic testing will become a more accepted part of standard medical care and the knowledge of a person's unique genetic makeup will begin to play a more important role in the practice of medicine.
 Genetic testing offers the possibility of early identification of a disease or a genetic predisposition to a disease.
 As a result, we believe widespread genetic testing could enable significant health improvements and healthcare cost reductions.
-Furthermore, we believe genetic testing and existing and future diagnostics tools will facilitate production of more comprehensive information that physicians can use to enhance disease prognosis and prediction, as well as for pharmacogenomic purposes.
-According to GrandView Research, the size of the global NGS genetic testing market, which includes presequencing, sequencing and data analysis, is estimated to be approximately \$4.0 billion in 2016, including approximately \$1.4 billion in the United States, and is expected to reach approximately \$10.5 billion by 2022, including approximately \$3.6 billion in the United States.
+Furthermore, we believe genetic testing and existing and future diagnostics tools will facilitate production of more comprehensive information that physicians can use to enhance disease prognosis and prediction, as well as pharmacogenomic purposes.
+According to GrandView Research, the global genetic testing market, including services, supplies and equipment, was valued at approximately \$6.2 billion in 2014 and is expected to reach over \$10.0 billion by 2022, and the market for genetic testing in the U.S. totaled approximately \$2.2 billion in 2014 and is expected to reach over \$3.4 billion by 2022.